caglanakpinar/dl_ml_ops/docs/intro.md

 # welcome to dl-ml-ops 101
-Welcome to DL-ML-OPs wrold.
+Welcome to DL-ML-OPs world.
 Before we start, I just wanna make it clear that this platform is not a tool that you don't have any idea about the parameters about Deep Learning and make it within 10 minutes.
-However this will help you to implement Neural Network smoothly.
+However, this will help you to implement Neural Network smoothly.
-However, there are still need to be carefull and to learn while implementing it.
+However, there are still need to be carefully and to learn while implementing it.
-From data acress to

 ## what is this all about?
 This is about to build a pipeline which is starting from fetching data, build network with parameters, train tune parameters and serve